-(m) Future Accounting Standards

-The FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) and Other Assets and Deferred Costs-Contracts with Customers (Subtopic 340-40).
+During 2019, the Organization adopted Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers (Topic 606) and Other Assets and Deferred Costs-Contracts with Customers (Subtopic 340-40).
 The ASU introduces a single framework for revenue recognition under which revenue recognized is reflective of the consideration to which an entity expects to be entitled in exchange for goods and services.
-The Organization plans to adopt ASU No. 2014-09 for the year ending December 31, 2019.
+Management has determined that this ASU did not significantly impact the Organization's consolidated financial statements.

-The FASB issued ASU No. 2018-08, Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made (Topic 958).
+During 2019, the Organization adopted FASB ASU No. 2018-08, Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made (Topic 958).
 This updates current guidance about whether a transfer of cash or other assets, or the reduction, settlement, or cancellation of liabilities, should be accounted for as a contribution or an exchange transaction.
 The ASU establishes a criteria for determining whether the asset provider is receiving commensurate value in return for those assets and that determination then dictates whether the organization follows contribution guidance or exchange transaction guidance.
-The Organization plans to adopt ASU No. 2018-08 for the year ending December 31, 2019.
+Management has determined that this ASU did not significantly impact the Organization's consolidated financial statements.